 Now, with the school transitioning from the familiar Golden State Athletic Conference to the burgeoning 14-team NCAA division II Pacific West Conference Hardeman will have a new challenge, taking his program into the unknown against in a conference that features six programs that the Cougars have never faced.

 “It’ll be exciting.
 It’ll be a change.
 We loved where we were at, but something new like this has new challenges,” said Hardeman.
 “We’re looking forward to it.
-We’re going to miss the NAIA and GSAC, but they’re some exciting new things that we haven’t experienced yet so it’ll be a good test.”
+We’re going to miss the NAIA and GSAC, but there are some exciting new things that we haven’t experienced yet so it’ll be a good test.”

 Quite possibly one of the team’s biggest hurdles will be figuring out a way to move on from losing a pair of All-Americans in Briana Hall and Amber Williams.
 Last season Williams shattered the Cougars’ single-season rebounding record while collecting NAIA National Player of the Week honors twice.
 Hall continued her reign as one of the program’s all-time greats, and did it when it mattered most, single handedly leading Azusa Pacific to an improbable comeback overtime win over MidAmerica Nazarene in the opening round of the NAIA tournament with a career-high 32 points.